What is Cape Sharp Tidal?

 Why is hard to use cameras in the Minas Passage?

-The water is very turbulent and can contain high amounts of sediment making visibility difficult; however, we are open to testing technology and as a result have mounted a video camera on the subsea base facing the rotor.
+The water is very turbulent and can contains a lot of sediment, making visibility difficult.
+However, we are open to testing technology and as a result have mounted a video camera on the subsea base facing the rotor.
 While the camera is a high definition unit used for live monitoring of underwater areas and has a wide view angle, we want to caution that we may not be able to see anything meaningful because of turbid water and the lack of light at the depth of the turbine.
 Our sonar technology, by comparison, is in many ways better than a camera because the image it produces is not as sensitive to turbidity or low light.
-The sonar will track organisms if they are in the vicinity of the turbine, and give us much more meaningful data about their behaviour around the turbine.
+The sonar will track organisms if they are in the vicinity of the turbine, and give us meaningful data about their behaviour around the turbine.

 Will Cape Sharp Tidal rely on an independent third-party to analyze the environmental monitoring results?

 Yes.
-Environmental monitoring analysis will be completed by an independent third-party.
-In addition, our environmental monitoring plan was developed with local and international third party experts in instream tidal technology and monitoring.
+Environmental monitoring analysis will be completed by independent third-parties.
+In addition, our environmental monitoring plan was developed with local and international third party experts in in-stream tidal technology and monitoring.

 Will the public be able to access the data you collect?

-Yes.
-We will produce quarterly reports and an annual project monitoring report to be submitted to NSE and DFO, which FORCE and EMAC will also review.
+The raw data will not be useful without specific software and expertise.
+However, our results will be provided in quarterly reports and an annual project monitoring report to be submitted for review to NS Environment (NSE) and Department of Fisheries and Oceans (DFO).
 We will also integrate our early findings into ongoing consultation and engagement discussions with our stakeholders and Mi’kmaq interests.
-In addition to this, on-going meetings with DFO and NSE will take place throughout the monitoring program to ensure ongoing collaboration and understanding.
-We will post results on our website.
+In addition to this, ongoing meetings with DFO and NSE will take place throughout the monitoring program to ensure ongoing collaboration and understanding.
+We will post our reports on our website.

 In the Environmental Effects Monitoring Program (EEMP) report for its third-quarter of operations, Cape Sharp Tidal (CST) said that the sonar on its turbine needed repositioning.
 When did CST notify regulators that it needed to adjust the sonar position to better capture more of the water column and less of the seabed?